harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/issue.rst

 ======================  ==========  =======================================================
 Parameter               Type        Description
 ======================  ==========  =======================================================
-``vault``               Account     The BTC Parachain address of the vault responsible for this commit request.
+``vault``               Account     The BTC Bridge address of the vault responsible for this commit request.
 ``opentime``            u256        Block height of opening the request.
 ``griefingCollateral``  ONE         Collateral provided by a user.
 ``amount``              ONEBTC      Amount of ONEBTC to be issued.